Men raising their hats to women, 1940s - 60s UK

 During the 1940s and into the 1950s or 60s, all men, when out in the street wore a dark beige or grey hat that was typical of the time.
 It was called a 'trilby'.

 It was common practice at the time for men to touch these hats in a type of salute whenever they passed a woman acquaintance.
-This must have been a leftover from previous generations when men doffed their hats to ladies, sweeping into a low bow while holding the hat in one hand.
+This must have been a leftover from previous generations when men swept into a low bow while holding the hat in one hand.
 This was known as doffing the hat.

 By the mid 1900s, though, doffing had degenerated into the mere token of simply touching their hats when they saw a woman they knew.
-Nevertheless it was a normality as all the men seemed to do it.
+Nevertheless it was still a normality as all the men seemed to do it.

 Incidentally my father would never have referred to any female he knew as a 'woman'.
 She was always a 'lady'.

-The practice of men touching hats to women, probably went out of fashion at the same time as trilby hats went out of fashion.
+The practice of men touching hats to women, probably went out of fashion at the same time as hats for men went out of fashion.